somiljain7/predictive-analytics/README.md

 #1 there are three important concepts in analytical basetable: the population,the candidate predictors and the target.

 #2 the polpulation is group you want to make prediction for

+#3 the candidate predictors describes the objects in population

+#4